nurlanvalizada/NLBInjecto/README.md

 ## License
 This project is licensed under the MIT License.
 You are free to use it in both commercial and open-source software.
-See the LICENSE file for details.